zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Create a master data store which contains key-value pairs.

-   :name: a unique name for the data store.
+   :param name: a unique name for the data store.

-   :b: the storage backend to use.
+   :param b: the storage backend to use.

-   :options: tunes how some storage backends operate.
+   :param options: tunes how some storage backends operate.

    :returns: a handle to the data store for which a subsequent call to